-Proposals for new or extended caravan and camping sites for tourist accommodation should be located within or adjacent to defined settlements as identified on the Policies Map or existing sites of tourism or hospitality facilities and accommodation.
+Proposals for new or extended caravan and camping sites for tourist accommodation should be located within or adjacent to existing settlements as identified on the Policies Map or existing sites of tourism or hospitality facilities and accommodation.
 Proposals for new sites within the open countryside will need to demonstrate why the proposed location is essential.

+All proposals must be of a scale commensurate with the surrounding area, including the scale of existing settlements.
 In considering all proposals, overriding protection will be afforded to the landscape and character of the area, particularly with regard to siting, topography and landscape design, as well as to the amenity of any neighbouring uses.
 The number and size of any associated new buildings (i.e. toilet and washing facilities) shall be kept to the minimum necessary and proposals make use of existing buildings for such purposes where possible.